-That Day the Sky Was Especially Clear and Sunny (Part 2)
+The Sky Was Especially Clear and Sunny That Day (Part 2)

 By Tian Ying, China

-The sister continued fellowshiping: “From the word of Almighty God we can see that every stage of work carried out by God is carried out in accordance with the needs of the corrupt human race.
-At the end of the Age of Law, man no longer had the strength to struggle free from the binds of sin due to the temptations and corruption of Satan.
-Man had offended the laws of Jehovah and was confronted with the dangers of being stoned to death and burned by the fires of heaven.
-God loves the human race.
-He incarnated Himself to become the likeness of sinful flesh, and He was nailed to the cross to save man from sin.
-So, as long as we believe in thethen we will be saved.
-The Lord no longer remembers our sins.
+The sister then continued with her fellowship.
+“From the word of Almighty God, we can see that every stage of work carried out by God is carried out in accordance with the needs of the corrupt human race.
+At the end of the Age of Law, man was becoming more and more deeply corrupted by Satan and was committing more and more sins.
+Man had violated the laws of Jehovah and was in danger of being stoned to death and burned by the fires of heaven.
+God loves mankind.
+He incarnated Himself to become the likeness of sinful flesh, and He was nailed to the cross to redeem man from sin.
+So, as long as we believe in the Lord Jesus then we will be saved, and the Lord will not remember our sins.
 We can come directly before God and pray to Him, and enjoy the abundance of grace bestowed by Him.
-But although we have been saved, that does not prove that we are without sin.
-We, the human race, have been corrupted by Satan for thousands of years.
-Satan’s poison has taken root deep inside of us, it has become our life; it has become our nature.
-We are controlled by our satanic natures, including conceit and arrogance, deception and crookedness, selfishness and contempt, and greed and evil.
-We are still able to often lie, deceive and sin in resistance to God.
-This is the root of our cyclical life of constantly committing sins and then confessing them.
-So, God, based on the needs of the corrupt human race and God’s management plan for saving the human race, has come to carry out a new stage of work in the last days to judge and chastise man in order to cleanse him and change his corrupt disposition, so that in the end the men who have attained salvation and who have been perfected may enter into God’s kingdom.
-If we still now hold on to the notion that ‘to be saved once is to be saved forever,’ then we are refusing to accept God’s work of judgment in the last days.
-If that’s the case, then the poison of Satan that is in our blood will never be cleansed, and we will never be able to attain God’s salvation, not to even mention being brought into the kingdom of heaven.
+But although we have been redeemed, that does not prove that we are without sin.
+We, the human race, have been corrupted by Satan for thousands of years, and Satan’s poison has taken root deep inside of us—it has become our life and it has become our nature.
+We are controlled by our satanic natures, such as those of conceit and arrogance, deception and crookedness, selfishness and contemptibleness, and greed and evil.
+We are still capable of frequently telling lies, engaging in deception, sinning, and resisting God.
+This is the root of our living in the cycle of constantly committing sins and then confessing them.
+Therefore, based on the needs of the corrupt human race and God’s management plan for saving humankind, God has come to carry out a stage of work in the last days to judge and chastise man in order to cleanse us and change our corrupt dispositions, and in the end God will lead those who have attained full salvation and who have been perfected into His kingdom.
+If we still now cling to the notion ‘once saved always saved,’ and we refuse to accept God’s work of judgment in the last days, then the poison of Satan that is in our blood will never be cleansed, we will never be able to attain God’s full salvation, and being raised up into the kingdom of heaven will be out of the question.
 These consequences are very serious.
-So, now, in these last days, only by walking away from the Age of Grace and accepting Almighty God’s judgment work of the last days, will man be thoroughly cleansed, attain God’s salvation and go to a good destination.”
+So, now, in these last days, only by leaving the Age of Grace behind and accepting Almighty God’s judgment work of the last days will man be thoroughly cleansed, attain God’s full salvation, and go to a good destination.”